yilinwei/ensime.github.io/editors/emacs/contributing.md

 ## Setup

 First, clone the git repo hosted at [github.com/ensime/ensime-emacs](https://github.com/ensime/ensime-emacs).
 If you pick up a ticket, please comment on it to let us know so that we can help (and also to avoid overlapping with somebody else).
+Feel free to ask questions on the github issue tracker or [gitter.im/ensime/ensime-emacs](https://gitter.im/ensime/ensime-emacs).

 The `.drone.yml` describes what our CI does and this can be followed for your local development.